Used car: Used car pricing

-The growth of the Internet has fueled the availability of information on the prices of used cars.
+The growth of the Internet has fueled the availability of information on the prices of used cars in the name of car valuation.
+On average in the US, new vehicles lose about 20% to 30% of their value within the first year and around 60% of their original value after five years.
 This information was once only available in trade publications that dealers had access to.
 There are now numerous sources, such as online appraisal tools and internet classified ads, for used car pricing.
 Multiple sources of used car pricing means that listed values from different sources may differ.
 Each pricing guide receiving data from different sources and makes different judgments about that data.

 The pricing of used cars can be affected by geography.
 For example, convertibles have a higher demand in warmer climates than in cooler areas.
 Similarly, pickup trucks may be more in demand in rural than urban settings.
 The overall condition of the vehicle has a major impact on pricing.
 Condition is based on appearances, vehicle history, mechanical condition, and mileage.
 There is much subjectivity in how the condition of a car is evaluated.

 There are various theories as to how the market determines the prices of used cars sold by private parties, especially relative to new cars.
 One theory suggests that new car dealers are able to put more effort into selling a car, and can therefore stimulate stronger demand.
 Another theory suggests that owners of problematic cars ("lemons") are more likely to want to sell their cars than owners of perfectly functioning vehicles.
 Therefore, someone buying a used car bears a higher risk of buying a lemon, and the market price tends to adjust downwards to reflect that.

 Laws and regulations by region

+Countries around the world are starting to implement regulations around the import of used cars related to air quality control measures.
+However, most developing countries have insufficient regulation or no regulation at all when it comes to the control of emission standards for imported used vehicles.